David-Vandensteen/midi-cmd/README.md

 # midi-cmd

-Command line utility to send a midi control change message to a midi interface.
+A command-line utility for sending MIDI control change messages to a MIDI interface.
-This can help with debugging or configuring a midi environment.
+This tool can be useful for debugging or configuring a MIDI environment.

-I provide a Windows (x64) binary which is instantly usable in releases section.
+A Windows (x64) binary is available in the releases section for immediate use.

-If you use the NodeJS dev project on Windows, you need to have the windows build tools.
+If you are using the NodeJS development project on Windows, you will need to have the Windows build tools installed.
+Note that this tool has not been tested on macOS or Linux.

 ***Not tested on OSX & Linux***